Jarnster/VyConnect/README.md

+## Feel free to join Discussion, Issues or Pull Requests!

+Also please add a star if you like to use it ;)

 ### To setup a VyOS router for VyConnect, you need to setup the REST API:

 ### Execute in VyOS CLI: